Being able to prepare food and cook is a basic part of caring for yourself.

 Below are three of my favorites:

-This set of aluminum fry pans has “stay cool” bakelite handles that are ergonimically curved and beefier than many of the others.
-This makes these pans easy to handle and control while cooking.
-They are dishwasher safe bus hand washing is preferred.
+This set of aluminum fry pans has “stay cool” bakelite handles that are ergonomically curved and beefier than many others.

 Who Should Use Lighter Weight Pots and Pans?